-The Barnard Design Center has two types of Cricut machines:
+The Barnard Design Center uses the Cricut Maker machines.

 Getting Started: Cricut

 The Design Center doesn't officially train on software (beyond any that's already associated with our tools), but we can point you in the direction of some fantastic online resources for in-depth learning.
 Below are some linked tutorials for some of the more popular program's users ask about:

 This software is available at the Design Center.
 Learn more about Cricut here.

 - How to switch line type between cut, score, and draw.

 Materials include vinyl, construction paper, cardstock, poster board and fabric.
 However, please feel free to discuss additional materials with the Design Center staff before purchasing materials.

 Visit this link to an extensive list of materials on the Cricut website for an Explore and Maker machines here.